|Guide||♦||71 Triplogs||Active Topic|

 Beginning in the desert scrub at the base of the Catalinas, the Pima Canyon Trail leaves the parking lot (2,900 feet) and travels gently uphill for a short distance.
 Saguaros are abundant on the hillside, and in warmer months, may have flowers in bloom.
 Turning back to the southwest reveals gorgeous views of West Tucson, providing an excellent opportunity for photos.
-Shortly thereafter, the trail drops down into Pima Canyon, and winds across a drainage numerous times as the vegetation occasionally transitions into riparian (streamside) habitat.
+Shortly after that, the trail drops down into Pima Canyon and winds across a drainage numerous times as the vegetation occasionally transitions into a riparian (streamside) habitat.
 After three miles of hiking, you will arrive at the Pima Canyon Dam (3,700 feet), where two small, bowl-shaped depressions in a large slab of rock signify the imprints of the Hohokam Indians, whose women used the rock to grind mesquite beans over 1,000 years ago.

 As always, summitting Mount Kimball is well worth it.
 The tall pines are a welcome sight after a long, exhausting, 7.1-mile hike.
-The actual high point of Kimball is not the most spectacular, though; walk as far as possible on the trail until it reaches a rock outcropping overlooking the "other side" of the Catalinas.
-The sight of looking down onto Interstate 10 and Biosphere 2, and the views of Mount Lemmon and Cathedral Rock, are sure to be the among the most memorable impressions of any trail you've ever hiked in the state of Arizona.
+Kimball's actual high point is not the most spectacular, though; walk as far as possible on the trail until it reaches a rock outcropping overlooking the "other side" of the Catalinas.
+The sight of looking down onto Interstate 10 and Biosphere 2, and the views of Mount Lemmon and Cathedral Rock, are sure to be among the most memorable impressions of any trail you've ever hiked in the state of Arizona.
 To return to the trailhead, just hike back the way you came.

 Though the stream in Pima Canyon is dry for most of the year, it supports a desert riparian habitat located conveniently close to the Tucson metropolitan area.
 Unfortunately, that accessibility has resulted in significant overuse of this beautiful and fragile area, especially during the winter, its season of highest use.
 From the trailhead, located among suburban ranchos, the trail ascends a V-shaped notch carved along the south face of Pusch Ridge.
 Views down the canyon get better as you climb, encompassing the city of Tucson as well as distant mountains and valleys.